icnrg/draft-irtf-icnrg-terminology/terms.md

 **Fragmentation**:

-> A process of splitting data packets into frames so that they can be transmitted over the link with a smaller MTU size.
+> A process of splitting PDUs into frames so that they can be transmitted over the link with a smaller MTU size.

 ## Terms related to Data-Centric Security